mengiefen/hello-react-front-end/README.md

 # Hello React Front End

-This react app is to demonstrate the implementation of connection between between a Ruby on Rails back-end and React front-end.
-This demo app is made with react, react-router, redux-toolkit and connected to the backend with the rails API endpoints.
+This React app is to demonstrate the implementation of a connection between a Ruby on Rails backend and React front-end.
+This demo app is made with react, react-router, redux-toolkit, and connected to the backend with the rails API endpoints.

 ## Built with